acao/rikki.dev/pages/posts/npm-libraries-should-not-bundle-dependencies.md

 - `esbuild` bundles dependencies with `build: true`
 - `vite` bundles dependencies automatically
 - with `webpack`, if they have `exclude: /node_modules/` they should remove it. it's 2023!
 - `next.js@13` still ships with webpack 5, but enabling this is as easy as enabling [`transpilePackages`](https://nextjs.org/docs/app/api-reference/next-config-js/transpilePackages).
-I am not sure if turbopack includes
+I would assume this setting works with their turbopack implementation as well.

 ### Is This A Major Risk?
 Is My Project that Uses X or Y or Z Library Vulnerable?